 - Course CCLE.

-- All homework submissions must include your full name.
+- Formatting: all homework submissions must include your full name.
 Handwritten homework must be written using a blue or black pen or a pencil.
 Multiple pages must be bound with a staple or paperclip.
 Failure to abide by these carries a penalty of 1 point.

 - There will be problems asking you to draw a graph or diagram in the homework.
 These are among the most common and important problems in this course, so please try to do them very neatly.
 To a degree the grading of these problems is inevitably subjective, but here are the ingredients I consider necessary to score full marks on such a problem:

 - identification of the important points on the diagram, and the correct local behaviors of the graphs around those points.

 - identification of the correct asymptotic behaviors of the graph as the parameters tend toward relevant limits.

 - I am open to requests for extra office hours.
 If you wish to arrange extra office hours, please contact me at least 24 hours in advance to work out a time.
 (I may not respond to such requests if they are on very short notice.)
 Any office hours arranged individually will be announced and extended to the entire class.

 - Errata: Be aware that the book (and the solutions manual, if you choose to use it) contains errors.
 There is an official list of errata here.
 If you are ever confused about something in the textbook or solutions manual, try to check here first.